RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Methods

-Beyond per–specification uncertainty, \texttt{RobustiPy} carries out a \emph{curve-level} hypothesis test that asks whether the pattern of coefficients across the whole choice space ($\Pi$) could plausibly arise under the sharp null \(H_{0}\!:\beta_{1}=0\).
-The procedure mirrors the bootstrap introduced earlier, but aggregates \emph{after} each coefficient is estimated.
+asking whether the entire pattern of estimates across the specification space $\Pi$ could plausibly arise if the treatment effect were truly zero.
+The procedure mirrors the outcome bootstrap introduced earlier, but performs the aggregation \emph{after} estimation.

 \begin{enumerate}